Introduction to Continuous Integration Tools

 Parallelization is of five levels, and hence 16x on one build could be achieved by starting with sixteen containers.
 Docker is also supported by the Circle CI.

 The choice of continuous integration depends on several factors.
 The local storage of artifacts and the build process flexibility are provided by the on-premises solutions, which could be mandatory for some companies.
 Greater scalability is provided by the hosted solutions, on the other hand.
 Docker support and user interface are a couple of other things that should also be kept in mind.

 This has been a guide to the Continuous Integration Tools.
-Here we discussed the basic concept and various types of Continuous Integration Tools.
+Here we discuss the introduction and various types of Continuous Integration Tools.
 You can also go through our other suggested articles to learn more –